 For entry to the BMus degree at the University of Aberdeen you need to have 4 Highers at ABBB including Music, preferably at A and English plus National 5 Maths or Applications or Maths.
 You should also normally have Grade 8 standard in your main instrument or singing and be able to demonstrate competence in piano.

-For entry to the BEd Music run by the Royal Conservatoire of Scotland, you need passes in 4 Highers at ABBC including Music at A and English plus National 5 Maths.
+For entry to the BEd Music run by the Royal Conservatoire of Scotland, you need 4 Highers at ABBC including Music at A and English plus National 5 Maths.
 Applicants are normally of a Grade 8 standard of the ABRSM and are required to play a piano piece of Grade 6 standard at audition.
 Applicants who apply by the closing date are invited to audition.
 There may be other requirements at the audition.

 You must apply through UCAS Conservatoires, usually by 1 October in the year before entry.
 Auditions are usually held from mid October.